EDJNet/tidywikidatar/README.md

 However, some properties have additional qualifiers.

-As an example, let’s look at someone whose life is seemlingly less adventurous than that of Margaret Mead, but whose Wikidata page has properties with a more interesting combination of qualifiers: the current president of the European Parliament David Sassoli
+As an example, let’s look at someone whose life is seemingly less adventurous than that of Margaret Mead, but whose Wikidata page has properties with a more interesting combination of qualifiers: the current president of the European Parliament David Sassoli